Prickly Ed's Cactus Patch Native Plant Emporium

 But back to the name…it’s a fun play on our still favorite plant, the Prickly Pear 🙄and on Ed’s always charming personality 😉🙄😁!
 Cindy dreamed it up one afternoon, and it quickly caught on with family & friends!
 Thankfully despite his prickly name, Ed is actually a great sport & played along.
 Hey, in the end, it doesn't matter if you are laughing at us or laughing with us.
 So long as you are laughing...And so a Cactus Patch Native Plant Emporium was born …

-Explore the adventure here!
+Explore our adventure here!

 A Partnership to Build Biodiversity in the ROW